gvwilson/fiction/voyage/index.md

 factions called for an immediate attack to wipe the unalive scourge from Cherne once and for all.
 Perhaps surprisingly, their call was echoed by moderates in the diasporan community and Vaarda.
-While this may have been a ploy to appear "purer than Pure"<span class="sidenote">Kurtitina (op cit) is the most prominent exponent of this interpretation.
+While this may have been a ploy to appear "purer than Pure"<span class="note">Kurtitina (op cit) is the most prominent exponent of this interpretation.
 Citing some ambiguous entries in the personal diaries of Vaardian councilors, she argues that their "disagreements" over the makeup and aims of an expedition were carefully calculated to keep the debate churning,